 The other event was the Tiger Baby Playtime.
 It gives you the opportunity to be up close and personal with baby tigers for about 30 minutes in a large group setting.
 You do get to touch and play with these tigers, unlike the larger tiger we saw in our event.
 We haven’t participated in this event yet, but plan to in the future.
 I have heard great things about it, and it sells out super fast.
 To see future dates and times, plus read a description of each event, check out the event website.

 The price for the Tiger Playtime is a $25 donation and the Exotic Animal Encounter is a $20 donation.
 There is no age restriction (parent discretion).
 Everyone attending must have a ticket, even small children and babies.
 All donations to the facility are tax deductible and help support their efforts.
 It may seem like a lot of money, but I was willing to pay because it goes to a great cause and it’s not often that you get a chance to interact with baby tigers or pet a kangaroo!

 (Please note: They are only allowing children under 16 through July 19th.
 When they finish their facility they will offer tours for all ages, but for right now if people want to bring their children under 16 to one of the fundraising events (animal encounter or baby tiger playtime) they have to do it very soon.
 Also, read comments below from other readers.)

 Note: Recently, this place has come under scrutiny with local news.
-See a recent story here to determine for yourself if you want to patronize it.
+See a recent story here and here to determine for yourself if you want to patronize it.